Grievance Mechanism (GM) for PREPARE Ukraine Project, being implemented under World Bank Group support

 Multi-level Grievance Mechanism (GM) in the guiding documents developed for the PREPARE Ukraine Project

-The General Grievance Mechanism (GM) at the Project Implementation Unit (PIU) level is presented in the PREPARE Ukraine Project Stakeholder Engagement Plan (SEP) (Section 7).
+The Grievance Mechanism (GM) at the Project Implementation Unit (PIU) level is presented in the PREPARE Ukraine Project Stakeholder Engagement Plan (SEP) (Section 7).

-The process of the Project-specific Grievance Mechanisms for investment projects that will be selected to be prepared under the Ukraine Government PPF has been described in the Environmental and Social Management Framework (ESMF) developed for the PREPARE Ukraine Project (Section 9).
+The process of the project-specific Grievance Mechanisms for investment projects that will be selected to be prepared under the Ukraine Government PPF has been described in the Environmental and Social Management Framework (ESMF) developed for the PREPARE Ukraine Project (Section 9).
 The Grievance Mechanisms for each project will consist of a Grievance Mechanism for project-affected parties/persons, in accordance with the requirements of ESS10, and a Grievance Mechanism (GM) for workers, in accordance with ESS2.
 Each project will establish its own submission channels to ensure accessibility and responsiveness at the project/local level.

 The Workers’ Grievance Mechanism is described in detail in the Project Operational Manual, POM (Section 6.4.11), and the Environmental and Social Management Framework (ESMF) developed for the PREPARE Ukraine Project (Section 9).